Plutonomicon/plutarch-plutus/docs/TRICKS.md

   PNil -> match_nil
 ```

-It takes in a Plutarch level function, let's see a typical usage-
+It takes in a Plutarch level function, let's see a typical usage:

 ```hs
 pelimList